manimino/ducks/README.md

 # make a FilterBox
 fb = FilterBox(               # make a FilterBox
-    days,                     # add objects of any Python type on=['wind_speed', 'sky']       # functions + attributes to find by )
+    days,                     # add objects of any Python type on=['sky', 'wind_speed']  # attributes to find by )

 fb.find({'sky': 'sunny', 'wind_speed': {'>=': 5, '<=': 10}})
 # result: [{'day': 'Monday', 'sky': 'sunny', 'wind_speed': 7}]
 ```

 You can also find objects by functions evaluated on the object.
-Functions are evaluated when the object is added to the
-FilterBox, so finds will be fast.
+Functions are evaluated only once, when the object is added to the FilterBox, so finds will be fast.

 Find palindromes of length 5 or 7 in a list of strings:
 ```